 05:52Copy video clip URL A Channel 7 reporter talks to David Garris, who filed a complaint against Bill Clinton for filing too many ballot petition signatures.
 “I’m really not looking to get Bill Clinton off the ballot–I’m looking for a revision of law here.
 I believe that everyone has the right to be on the ballot.”

-10:16Copy video clip URL Arthur Jones, a candidate for congress in Illinois, about his support for Pat Buchanan over George H.W.
+10:16Copy video clip URL Art Jones, a candidate for congress in Illinois and a member of the Illinois Nazi party, about his support for Pat Buchanan over George H.W.
 Bush’s “increasingly liberal” policies.
 “I think if Patrick Buchanan was not on the ballot here, a lot of Patrick Buchanan’s supporters, such as myself, would willingly cast a vote for David Duke over that of President Bush.”

-20:20Copy video clip URL Cut to Bill Tsongas’ election headquarters in Illinois.
+20:20Copy video clip URL Cut to Sen. Paul Tsongas’ election headquarters in Illinois.
 Supporters and their families mingle in a room filled with festive balloons and TV screens tuned into the news.

 28:18Copy video clip URL Members of the media interview Kitty Kurth, Illinois state coordinator for Paul Tsongas.
 “We got to Illinois very late and with very few resources, but we were able to convert a lot of people in a very short time.
 Paul Tsongas is not someone whose message can be understood in 30 second sound bites, but when people hear his message they respond to it.”
 She reveals that the campaign has brought in $1.4 million.